daibach142/SaitekSwitch/RUNNING.md

 	...

 Start the simulator first, and wait until initialisation complete.
-Set the switches suitably on the panel, and enter
+Set the switches suitably on the panel.

+##On Windows
+To use the default configuration file `switchdefaultconfig.xml`,
+double-click the `startup.bat` file on the Desktop.

+##On Linux
- `saitekswitch[.exe]` to use the default file `switchdefaultconfig.xml`
+Enter the command `saitekswitch` or run from the file manager, to use the default file `switchdefaultconfig.xml`

-For example, on Windows, type:

-`saitekswitch.exe`

 The software will illuminate the forward landing gear light RED, awaiting a switch change.
 Operate any switch, and the complete switch